lutobler/vis-modelines/README.md

 ```
 require("vis-modelines")
 ```
-The settings from the modeline will be applied *after* Vis is initialized, with the `vis.events.START`
+The settings from the modeline will be applied *after* Vis is initialized, with the `vis.events.START` event callback.

 ### Notes